 It’s because after many years of trial-and-error, I’ve zeroed in on the methods and seasonings that transform tofu from bland and boring to crave-worthy delicious.

-It’s a simple technique I picked up from Thug Kitchen’s cookbook, and it’s game-changing when it comes to giving tofu a desirable texture.
+It’s a simple technique, and it’s game-changing when it comes to giving tofu a desirable texture.

 I even used it to create a vegan version of halloumi cheese.